ami-iit/bipedal-locomotion-framework/examples/MANN/README.md

 This tutorial aims to give the user a receipt that can be followed to use the `MANNAutoregressive` and `MANNTrajectoryGenerator` classes to generate a trajectory for the `ergoCub` robot.

-The tutorial requires the following python package installed:
+The tutorial requires the following Python package installed:
 - `bipedal_locomotion_framework` to use MANN network;
 - [`iDynTree`](https://github.com/robotology/idyntree) for visualization and to execute dynamics algorithms;
 - [`manifpy`](https://github.com/artivis/manif) that is in charge handle rotation matrices and homogeneous transformations;